Cybergirl2024/azure-network-protocols/README.md

 <img src="https://i.imgur.com/matK5pS.png" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The last network protocol is RDP and this protocol essentially tracks every live action you are doing on your computer so let's say I am on youtube it tracks that if my files are open it tracks that also.
-So this is it for Tracking certain network protocols on Wireshark, and configuring Azure firewall rules on a virtual machine and learning some new commands as well.
+So this is it for tracking certain network protocols on Wireshark, and configuring Azure firewall rules on a virtual machine and learning some new commands as well.
 I hope this was clear and easy to understand.
 Good bye!
 </p>
 <br />